 On July 1, 2020, the Canada-United States-Mexico Agreement ("CUSMA") entered into force, replacing the North American Free Trade Agreement ("NAFTA").
-According to a Government of Canada technical summary of negotiated outcomes related to the energy sector, under CUSMA, the rule of origin applicable to heavy oil containing diluent has been relaxed to allow up to 40% of non-originating diluent that is added for the purpose of transportation in pipelines without affecting the originating status of the product, which will allow Canadian products to more easily qualify for duty-free treatment when imported into the U.S.
+Under CUSMA, the rule of origin applicable to heavy oil containing diluent has been relaxed to allow up to 40% of non-originating diluent that is added for the purpose of transportation in pipelines without affecting the originating status of the product, which will allow Canadian products to more easily qualify for duty-free treatment when imported into the U.S. Further, CUSMA does not include the "energy proportionality clause" which was contained in NAFTA, and there are no more customs duties on US imports of Canadian heavy oil mixed with diluent in CUSMA.

-The investor-state dispute settlement provisions will no longer be available to protect future investments of Canadians in the U.S. or U.S. investments in Canada.
+The investor-state dispute settlement provisions of NAFTA will no longer be available to protect future investments of Canadians in the U.S. or U.S. investments in Canada.
 For three years after the termination of NAFTA, existing "legacy investments" will maintain their access to the investor-state dispute settlement under NAFTA Chapter 11.